 Webador provides the most important website elements.

-You can organize your page hierarchy in the Pages area.
+You'll determine page hierarchy in the Pages area.

-By clicking on General in the Settings area, you'll be able to adjust your website's name, language, time zone, as well as the following categories:
+By clicking on General in the Settings area, you'll be able to adjust your website's name, language, and time zone, as well as the following categories: